8base/sdk/packages/web-auth0-auth-client/README.md

 ### WebAuth0AuthClient

-Create instacne of the web auth0 auth client.
+Create an instance of the web auth0 auth client.

 #### Parameters